Functional Capacity Evaluation (FCE)

 The evaluator measures the patient’s pain level as well as ability level.
 Because they are comprehensive and done on an individual basis, FCEs can take between 3 and 6 hours to complete.
 Sometimes, depending on how much testing is required, the patient may be asked to come back a second time to split up the total testing time.

-What does an FCE have to do with Worker’s Compensation?
+FCE for Worker's Compensation.
+What does a FCE have to do with Worker’s Comp?

 FCE’s are an integral aspect of worker’s compensation claims.
 FCEs provide the objective data needed about the injury—it’s extent and severity.